 A huge thank you has to go to Sean and all the re-enactors, their marvellous uniforms and excellent drill kept people entertained for hours.
 Great work guys and girls.

-With all that and much, much more it will be interesting to see how we top that next year!
+With all that and much, much more you won’t want to miss out his year!